-The Forum will reaffirm the value of multilateralism and bring together the leadership and participation of various stakeholders - civil society, governments, business, cities, parliaments, trade unions, media and more - focusing on intergenerational and multi-stakeholder partnerships.
-The key outcomes of the Forum will be a feminist agenda-setting and the launch of ‘Action Coalitions’, which are concrete partnerships for scaled-up and urgent action, focused on critical issues to achieve gender equality.
-The Forum will result in a collective agenda-setting and mobilization moment for accountability for gender equality.
+The Forum reaffirmed the value of multilateralism and brought together the leadership and participation of various stakeholders - civil society, governments, youth-led organizations, the private sector, international organizations, cities, trade unions, media and more - focusing on intergenerational and multi-stakeholder partnerships.

-Action Coalitions are global, innovative, multi-stakeholder partnerships that will mobilize governments, civil society, international organizations, and the private sector to:
+Action Coalitions are global, innovative, multi-stakeholder partnerships that are mobilizing governments, civil society, international organizations, and the private sector to:

 - catalyze collective action,